What Is the Difference Between a Debt Collector and a Creditor?

 Who Is a "Debt Collector" Under the Federal FDCPA?

-Under the FDCPA, a "debt collector" is generally a third party regularly engaged in the business of collecting or attempting to collect debts owed to another person.
-The FDCPA's definition of "debt collector" includes any person who:
+Under the FDCPA, a "debt collector" is generally a third party regularly engaged in the business of collecting or attempting to collect debts owed to another.
+The FDCPA's definition of "debt collector" includes anyone who:

 • uses any instrumentality of interstate commerce or the mails in any business the principal purpose of which is the collection of any debts or